potoklab/beautifyads/README.md

 ## About

 Built and maintained by [Ilya at PotokLab](https://potoklab.com).
-PotokLab is a paid-acquisition consultancy based in Stockholm.
+PotokLab is a paid-acquisition digital agency based in Sweden.

 Website: [potoklab.com/beautifyads-extension](https://potoklab.com/beautifyads-extension/)